Implantation Cramps – Signs & When To See Doctor

 - Is There Any Need to Worry?

-When a woman is about to get pregnant after the conception, the body undergoes a miraculous process within.
-The housing of the embryo occurs inside the walls of the uterus where it gets “implanted”, hence known as implantation.
-This generally causes the abdominal spasms or sharp pains, similar to cramps.
+As mentioned above, implantation cramps are an early sign of pregnancy.
+When a woman is about to get pregnant after the conception, her body undergoes quite a few changes from within.
+When a fertilised egg attaches itself to the walls of the uterus of a woman, it is called implantation.
+This generally causes abdominal spasms or sharp pain, similar to cramps and are known as implantation cramps.

 When Does Implantation Cramping Occur?

-The embryo is formed when the conception is successful, wherein the sperm has managed to fertilize the egg.
-In order to safeguard the embryo within the womb, it is securely implanted within the uterine walls, which also results in the melting away of the mucous membrane within it, allowing it to securely latch itself on it.
-This is when the cramping is usually noticed.
+When the conception is successful, i.e., when the sperm has managed to fertilize the egg, the embryo is formed.
+In order to safeguard the embryo within the womb, it is securely implanted within the uterine walls, which melts away the mucous membrane within it, allowing it to securely latch itself on it.
+This is when cramping is usually noticed.

-Only 30% women face implantation cramping so it isn’t necessary that you will face it, too.
+Not all women experience implantation cramping, so it cannot be said for sure that you will have cramps too.
+Only 30 per cent of women experience implantation cramping.
 If the cramping pain occurs around a week to 12 days after ovulation, there is a good chance that implantation has occurred and the pain is an indication of it.

-Since implantation is related to your uterus, the cramps are generally felt in the lower part of the abdomen.
-Pain may also occur in the surrounding areas, such as lower back pain.
-This is typically similar to the pain you experience during ovulation or while having your period.
-It’s all related to your reproduction cycle.
-Certain women observe cramps only in one section of the body, too.
+Since implantation is related to the uterus, you will have cramps in the lower part of your abdomen.
+Pain may also occur in the surrounding areas; you can expect to experience lower back pain.
+This pain may be typically similar to the pain experienced during ovulation or while on periods.

 How Long Does the Cramping Last?

-Given the fact that the process itself lasts around a couple of days or so, it can be logically assumed that the cramping should fade away after two to three days.
-There have, however, been cases of women experiencing such cramping for around 12-15 days, too.
-On the other hand, many women haven’t experienced any cramping at all, even after having successfully conceived.
+There’s only a short window of time when the implantation occurs.
+Given the fact that the process itself lasts for a couple of days or so, it is assumed that the cramping should fade away after two to three days.
+In rare cases, some women may experience cramps for around 12-15 days while others may have no cramps at all, even after having successfully conceived.
 Therefore, there’s no conclusive answer to this, since there is a strong possibility of multiple factors governing the process and its effects.

 Are There Any Remedies for Implantation Cramping?

-Implantation cramping usually happens in small spasms, and at times, paired with light blood spots.
+Implantation cramps are not the same as menstrual cramps.
+Implantation cramping happens in small spasms, and at times, it is paired with light blood spots.
 But this bleeding is a far cry from the usual menstrual bleeding.
-The bleeding from implantation is never intense, and spots are brown and pinkish in colour.
-Menstrual bleeding, on the other hand, intensifies over time, and the blood itself is a vivid shade of red.
+When a woman has implantation cramps, the bleeding along with it is not intense, and the spots are brown and pinkish in colour.
+Menstrual cramps, on the other hand, are experienced during a period, which occurs usually once in 28 days or so.
+Menstrual bleeding may intensify over time and the blood will be a vivid shade of red.

-Only 30% of women experience implantation cramping, so it isn’t a conclusive sign to establish a pregnancy.
+Implantation cramping can be an early sign of pregnancy but experiencing cramps alone is not enough to establish a pregnancy.
+As only 30 per cent of women experience implantation cramping, it cannot be taken as a conclusive sign.
 The embryo is barely discernible in size and needs to grow for some more time.
-Utilizing the standard home pregnancy test is your best bet in understanding if your cramps are related to implantation or not.
+Utilizing the standard home pregnancy test is the best way to confirm a pregnancy.
+This way a woman can understand whether her cramps are related to implantation or not.

 Is There Any Need to Worry?

-Implantation is a totally natural process of being pregnant.
-In fact, the minor cramping is a good sign of your body undergoing preparation to protect the embryo and allow it to grow into a healthy baby.
-If at all, you feel that the cramping is unusual, is a lot intense and consistent, and isn’t fading away in a few days, it’s best to consult your doctor and get a professional medical opinion.
+Implantation is totally a natural process of pregnancy.
+In fact, minor cramping is a good sign as it indicated that the body is getting ready to protect the embryo and allow it to grow into a healthy baby.
+However, if at all, you feel that the cramping is unusual or intense and the pain doesn’t seem to subside even after a few days, it is best to get in touch with a doctor and get a professional medical opinion.

 Also Read: Cramping Without Periods